crystal-ball/webpack-base/guides/application/Media.md

 1. Save the SVG file to `/scr/media/icons`.
 2. Use the `<Icon />` component with the id of the SVG element.
 3. The Icon component will handle dynamically importing your SVG through the `svg-sprite-loader`.
-This will add it to your icon bundle as part of the Webpack build.
+This will add it to your icon bundle as part of the webpack build.

 ```javascript